-Ice dispensers are popular types of hotel and hospital ice makers.
+Ice dispensers are popular types of hotel and hospital ice makers we provide here at Easy Ice.
 These machines utilize a button or lever to dispense ice directly into glassware, rather than having to scoop ice by hand.
-Users still need to practice caution when using these machines.
+Many of our customers in healthcare and elementary education prefer these types of ice machines because they’re more hygienic – but users still need to practice caution when using these machines.
 Users who are sick can transfer the disease to the button or lever if they press it by hand.

 It’s not realistic to instruct a person to disinfect the area every time a user touches it.
 Still, there are things you can do to encourage sanitary practices.

 “We have a big saying here in our mission statement,” Covell says, “We want to make the healthy choice the easy choice.”

 Placing a supply of disinfecting wipes or hand sanitizing stations near the machine can encourage users to wipe the area down or sanitize their hands after every use.
 This makes it easier for employees to keep the area sanitary and decrease the chances of contamination.